-The building has historically been used as a restaurant.
-A dining patio is a common feature of such use.
+The building has historically been used as a restaurant and continues to be used as a restaurant.
+The mural would not change the use.

-• The historic character of a property shall be retained and preserved.
+The historic character of a property shall be retained and preserved.
 The removal of historic materials or alteration of features and spaces that characterize a property shall be avoided.

-The proposed patio and door addition do not alter the store front or the rhyolite street facing facades that are the character defining architectural features of the Keystone Hotel.
+The proposed mural does not alter the store front or the rhyolite street facing facades that are the character defining architectural features of the Keystone Hotel.
+The mural is located on an elevation that is oriented towards a private alleyway.
+The removed ivy is proposed to be allowed to regrow.